 Soft, flexible fingers are moulded separately with extreme attention paid to every detail right down to the fingerprints!
 Flexion of the wrist helps students develop manipulation skills.

-An extensive 8-line vascular system allows students to practice venepuncture at all primary and secondary locations, including starting IVs, introducing Over the Needle IV Catheters.
+An extensive 8-line vascular system allows students to practice venepuncture at all primary and secondary locations, including starting IVs and introducing Over Needle IV Catheters.
 This arm is also suitable for cannulation in any of the veins.